 - In the left-side navigation pane, choose .
 In the top navigation bar, select a region.

-- On the Applications page, click the name of the target application to access the Application Overview.
+- On the Applications page, click the name of the application that you want to view to go to the Application Overview page.

-Application Support Services: time sequence curves of the application support service requests and average response time.
+- Application Support Services: time series curves for the number of requests to the services provided by the application and average response time.

-Application Dependent Services: time sequence curves of the application dependent service requests, average response time, and number of application instances, and statistics of the HTTP status code.
+- Application Dependent Services: time series curves for the number of requests to the dependent services, average response time, number of instances within the application, and HTTP status codes.

-Slow call: time sequence curves and details of slow calls.
+- Thread Profiling: time series curves and details of slow calls.

-On the Topology Graph tab, you can get a better view of the upstream and downstream components of your application and their call relations, allowing you to effectively identify the bottlenecks of your application.
+On the Topology tab, you can view the upstream and downstream components of your application and the call relationship between the components and the application in the topology.
+The topology helps you identify the bottlenecks of your application.

-The 3D Topo (Probation) tab provides a comprehensive view of the health conditions for your application, service, and host, and the upstream and downstream dependencies of the application.
-With the 3D topology, you can quickly identify the services that caused failures, applications influenced by the failures, and associated hosts.
-This enables you to thoroughly investigate the root cause of the failures, and then fix the issues quickly.
-For more information about the 3D topology function, see 3D topology.
+On the 3D Topology (Beta) tab, you can view the health status of your application, services, and hosts, and the upstream and downstream dependencies of the application.
+You can use the 3D topology to identify the services that caused failures, applications affected by the failures, and associated hosts.
+This way, you can thoroughly diagnose the root cause of failures and troubleshoot these failures.
+For more information about the 3D topology, see 3D topology.